top of page

 • Space: A camp shares a single address, giving you a sense of home during your stay.
 It felt great to return to camp and be able to relax in our living room or art piece instead of always needing to be in my tent.

 • Shade: I flew to Nevada from Maryland with two suitcases and a bike.
 I carried camping equipment and clothes, with only enough extra space for the food I bought when I arrived.
 After discussing it with my camp, they were able to provide shade for me.
-This made a big difference in the quality of my time at BRC, due to how harsh the sun can feel without it.
+This made a big difference in the quality of my time at BRC, due to how harsh the sun can be without a shade structure.

 • Food and Water: Most camps I researched share food and water in some capacity, from set ups like ours where we had a single potluck night to camps that provide all meals for their members.
 It is important to look into the food situation for your camp instead of assuming anything.